Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 A linearized grammar is evidently bilateral and BDR (after some obvious clean-up).
-It has a different terminal alphabet --and therefore OPM-- than the original grammar from which it is derived but it is still an OPG since its new OPM is clearly conflict-free (the two separate ``dummy $\varepsilon$'' have been introduced just to avoid the risk of conflicts).
+It has a different terminal alphabet ---and therefore OPM--- than the original grammar from which it is derived but it is still an OPG since its new OPM is clearly conflict-free (the two separate ``dummy $\varepsilon$'' have been introduced just to avoid the risk of conflicts).
 It is not guaranteed, however, that an OPG with $\dot=$-acyclic OPM has an associated linearized grammar enjoying the same property.
-Such a hypothesis, however, is not necessary to guarantee the following results (indeed, it is only necessary to guarantee the existence of a maxgrammar generating the universal language $\Sigma^*$; see also further comments in the conclusions.)
+Such a hypothesis, however, is not necessary to ensure the following results (indeed, it is only necessary to guarantee the existence of a maxgrammar generating the universal language $\Sigma^*$).

 The following lemma is a trivial adaptation of the analogous Lemma 1 of \cite{CreGuiMan78} to Definition~\ref{defAssLinGr}.